root-project/root/documentation/users-guide/AddingaClass.md

 For more information on `rootcling` see the `$ROOTSYS/test` directory `Makefile`, `Event.cxx`, and `Event.h` for an example, or follow this
 link: <http://root.cern.ch/root/RootCintMan.html>

+## genreflex: A Comfortable Interface to rootcling

+ROOT5 supported both `Cint` and `Reflex` dictionaries.
+The tool to create `Reflex` dictionaries was a Python script called `genreflex` and was very successful in the user community.
+Even if ROOT6 has only one type of dictionaries, `cling` dictionaries, a re-implementation of `genreflex` is provided.
+More precisely, in ROOT6, `genreflex` is nothing but a wrapper around `rootcling`, which offers an identical CLI and behaviour to the old Python tool.
+The input to `genreflex` is a C++ header file, a set of switches and a *selection XML file*.
+An exhaustive documentation of the CLI switches of `genreflex` can be inspected with the `genreflex --help` command.

+The entity corresponding to the `LinkDef` file for `genreflex` is the *selection XML file*, also called *selection XML* or simply *selection file*.
+A *selection XML file* allows to describe a list of classes for which the dictionaries are to be created.
+In addition, it allows to specify properties of classes or data members, without the need to add comments in the source code.
+This is of primary importance when dictionaries must be created for classes residing in code which cannot be modified.
+For a complete description of the structure of the *selection XML files* and the way in which attributes can be set, refer to the `genreflex --help` command.

+It is important to observe that *selection XML files* can be used in presence of `rootcling` invocations instead of `LinkDef` files.

+### The `ROOT::Meta::Selection` namespace

+Not only `LinkDef` and `selection` files allow to select the classes for which the dictionaries must be created: a third method is available.
+This is represented by the `ROOT::Meta::Selection` namespace.
+The idea behind this technique is that all the classes which are located in this special namespace are automatically selected for dictionary generation.
+All the properties and annotations allowed by `LinkDef` and `selection XML` files are possible.
+For a detailed documentation of the features of the `ROOT::Meta::Selection` namespace, refer to its online documentation.

 ## Adding a Class with ACLiC